 Our response and answers to this caller are awkward for us to handle, as we must advise the caller that such a “hearing” really may not be a hearing at all in court.
-We must ask, furthermore, if their loved one even has a sentence with parole being offered (i.e. a Franklin Hearing does not apply to someone serving a sentence of life without the possibility of parole).
+We must ask, furthermore, if their loved one even has a sentence with parole being offered (i.e. a Franklin Hearing does not apply to someone serving a sentence of life without the possibility of parole if the crime took place when defendant was under age 18 and later).
 The answer to this question from the caller leads us to clarify that the judge will not resentence their family member or loved one because the purpose of a Franklin Hearing is only to supplement the record for the person’s next parole hearing.
 And such a “hearing” may actually be in chambers with no testimony provided in court at all.

 Lastly, we must tell the caller that if the judge provided defendant with the opportunity at sentencing to present mitigating factors relating to defendant’s youthfulness, immaturity and developmental shortcomings, perhaps through a forensic psychologist, but defense counsel did not present such factors or did so in a half-hearted way, defendant would be ineligible for a Franklin Hearing.
 Therefore, one must review the transcript from defendant’s sentencing first and foremost to know if such a “hearing” is even an option for defendant.

 As mentioned above, the “hearing” may be handled completely in chambers and the loved one rarely is brought from prison to court even if there is a hearing.
 Nonetheless, the judge can order such a hearing in open court and all the family and friends who know defendant can come to court to support him or her.

 Judges are wary of having such a hearing that could last for many hours.
 After all, judges must be patient and consider all facts.